“The Imagination Thief” Part X—Film & Video-Book

-SCROLL DOWN THIS PAGE and click the below titles 116-120, to view the Video-Book versions of mini-chapters 116-120, which comprise Part X of the novel.
+SCROLL DOWN THIS PAGE and click the below titles 116-120, to view the Video-Book versions of mini-chapters 116-120, which constitute Part X of the novel.

 Above is the Film “DAMIAN 111”, which is embedded on the title page of Part X of The Imagination Thief’s ebook format.
 In it are coloured shadows for Part X as a whole, being just one lens’s suggestion of Damian West’s parents, back when Damian was still a child.